 Effective October 1, 2000, all new appointments have been classified as exempt from Civil Service: appointees are "at will" and serve at the pleasure of the appointing authority, except as provided by any collective bargaining agreements.

 Employees involved in an automobile accident while driving in the course of conducting County business must report the accident to their supervisor and to the Risk Management Division immediately.
-A Loss Notice and Accident Report must be completed within 24 hours of the accident and forwarded to the Risk Management Division.
+A Loss Notice must be completed within 24 hours of the accident and forwarded to the Risk Management Division.
 After any accident, the police must be contacted and a police report must be requested and completed.
 If a citation is issued in connection with an accident while driving a County vehicle, employees will be represented by the County Attorney’s Office.
 Also see: Seat Belts.

 Automobile Accident Review Committee